jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ### Transpiling a Generator

 Is it possible to represent a generator's capabilities prior to ES6?
-It turns out it is, and there are several great tools which do so, including most notably the Regenerator (https://facebook.github.io/regenerator/) tool from Facebook.
+It turns out it is, and there are several great tools that do so, including most notably Facebook's Regenerator tool (https://facebook.github.io/regenerator/).

 But just to better understand generators, let's try our hand at manually converting.
 Basically, we're going to create a simple closure-based state machine.